Skip to main content Skip to footer

 Clare Hall is an equal opportunities employer.

-During their tenure, Research Fellows have no college teaching duties other than to pursue their research.
-They are, however, members of the College Governing Body, and may serve on other College committees.
-Successful candidates are expected to be graduate students who have recently completed or who are about to complete their PhD, or those with some initial post-doctoral experience.
+The successful candidate is expected to be a graduate student who has recently completed or who is about to complete their PhD, or a researcher with some initial post-doctoral experience.
 (As a minimum, the thesis must be submitted by the closing date for applications.)
-There is no restriction on age, sex or previous standing, except that candidates may not already have held a Research Fellowship at a college of either the University of Oxford or the University of Cambridge, and some preference will be given to candidates who are at a relatively early stage of their research career.
-Research Fellows are required to live in Cambridge during Full Term but leave may be granted to work away if necessary.
+There is no restriction on age, sex or previous standing, except that candidates may not already have held a Research Fellowship at a college of either the University of Oxford or the University of Cambridge, and preference may be given to candidates who are at a relatively early stage of their research career.

-Applications must include the following documents in PDF and must be made online using the following link:
+Applications must include the following documents in PDF and must be made online using the following link.

 Fellowship Application Portal